 “Reading Yogananda’s ‘Prayer for a United World’ at the United Nations today was a great honor,” said Nayaswami Devi.

-“Be the Change gives people a positive action — meditation — to help them transcend their fears and anger about the state of our world,” explained Nayaswami Jyotish.
+“Meditation gives people a positive action to help them transcend their fears and anger about the state of our world,” explained Nayaswami Jyotish.

 “We all need to take personal responsibility for the state of our world today.
 Our challenges are precious spiritual opportunities,” said Nayaswami Devi.
 “Meditation raises our consciousness,” she added.
 “Only with an uplifted consciousness will we achieve sustainable living and harmony on our planet.
 Meditation is how we can be the change we wish to see in the world.”